SwaragThaikkandi/SMdRQA/README.md

 4. Push your changes to your forked repository (`git push origin feature/your-feature-name`).
 5. Submit a pull request (PR) to the main repository for review and integration.

+## Test Function Addition Policy

+Welcome to the test function addition policy for the SMdRQA project.
+This policy outlines guidelines and best practices for adding test functions to the repository.

+### Purpose

+Testing is a critical aspect of software development that ensures code quality, reliability, and functionality.
+The purpose of this policy is to define the standards and procedures for adding test functions to the SMdRQA project repository.

+## Guidelines

+1. **Test Coverage**: All new features, bug fixes, and code changes must include corresponding test functions to validate their behavior.
+Aim for comprehensive test coverage to minimize regressions and improve code reliability.

+2. **Testing Levels**: Follow the testing pyramid principles by including unit tests, integration tests, and possibly end-to-end tests as appropriate.
+Each level of testing serves a specific purpose and contributes to overall testing effectiveness.

+3. **Naming Conventions**: Use descriptive and meaningful names for test functions that accurately reflect the behavior being tested.
+Follow a consistent naming convention (e.g., `test_function_name`) to enhance readability and maintainability.

+4. **Test Isolation**: Ensure that test functions are isolated, independent, and do not rely on external dependencies or state.
+Use mocking or stubbing techniques when necessary to simulate external interactions.

+5. **Test Structure**: Organize test functions into logical groups or test suites based on the functionality being tested.
+Use testing frameworks such as pytest or unittest to structure and execute tests effectively.

+6. **Assertions**: Include appropriate assertions within test functions to verify expected outcomes and behavior.
+Use assertion methods provided by the testing framework (e.g., `assertEqual`, `assertTrue`, `assertRaises`) to validate results.

+7. **Documentation**: Provide clear and concise documentation for test functions, including descriptions of test scenarios, inputs, expected outputs, and any preconditions or setup steps required.

+## Contribution Guidelines

+1. **Pull Requests**: When submitting pull requests that include code changes, ensure that corresponding test functions are added or updated accordingly.
+Test failures should be resolved before merging changes into the main branch.

+2. **Code Review**: Test functions are subject to code review by maintainers and contributors.
+Follow coding standards, best practices, and the established test function guidelines during code reviews.

+3. **Continuous Integration**: Test functions are automatically executed as part of the continuous integration (CI) process.
+Ensure that tests pass successfully before merging changes.

+## Conclusion

+By adhering to this test function addition policy, contributors help maintain code quality, improve test coverage, and enhance the overall reliability and stability of the SMdRQA project.
+Thank you for your commitment to quality assurance and testing excellence.

+---

+**Note:** This document is subject to updates and changes.
+Please refer to the latest version in our repository for the most up-to-date information.

 We welcome contributions from the community to improve and enhance SMdRQA!

 For more detailed information on how to use SMdRQA, refer to the [SMdRQA Documentation](https://swaragthaikkandi.github.io/SMdRQA/repo_details.html).